Facebook Portal’s invasion of ‘Modern Family’ violated the modern rules of product placement

 “Hey Portal, call Dad.”

 That is the second line in the season 11 premiere of ABC’s long-running hit Modern Family.
-The scene features the Dunphy’s youngest daughter Alex calling home from a research station in Antarctica.
+The scene features the Dunphy’s youngest daughter, Alex, calling home from a research station in Antarctica.
 The call arrives at the Dunphy household in familiar sitcom-ian chaos, but mom Claire manages to hear the distinctive ringtone and has the presence of mind to say, “Okay Portal, answer.”

 It’s the kind of product placement—or to use the buzzier term brand integration—that almost feels like a satire of the practice itself.
 I say almost, because we know that would require a sliver of self-awareness on either the brand or network’s part.